-The Minor in Leadership Studies & Practice offers students an opportunity to develop a critical awareness of leadership theories and issues as well as develop essential leadership competencies and skills needed in any career field.
+The leadership studies and practice minor offers students an opportunity to develop a critical awareness of leadership theories and issues and provides essential leadership competencies and skills needed in any career field.
 Through a focus on leadership as a relational process, collaboration, and social change, students will acquire knowledge and develop dispositions and skills to address complex societal issues as effective, engaged, and ethical leaders.

 HED 201: Foundations of Leadership (3 units)

 This course will cover a broad range of areas associated with effective leadership including communication, mission and vision, group development, values, ethics, diversity, and creating change.
 This course is open to general UA students.
 Some sections of this course, however, are restricted to Blue Chip students only.
 Usually offered fall and spring.